Niphy-Anto/raaghu/raaghu-elements/README.md

 ## <a name='UpcomingFeatures'></a>Upcoming Features
 - Predefined themes for the UI/UX.
 - Heroes, feature sections, newsletter sign up forms for the marketing websites.
-- Checkout forms, shopping carts, product views for the ecommerce websites.
+- Checkout forms, shopping carts, product views for the e-commerce websites.
 - Fully capable with Abp.io .

 If you find something is missing, we are listening.
 Please create a feature request [from here](https://github.com/Wai-Technologies/raaghu/issues/new).